What is haluski? Haluski is a buttery Polish dish with egg noodles and fried cabbage often served during Lent. Very popular in Pittsburgh!

 - 2 cloves garlic, minced

-- 1 small head of green cabbage, chopped into bite-size pieces
+- 1 small head of green cabbage (roughly 1 pound), chopped into bite-size pieces

 - Bring a large pot of water to boil.
 Cook egg noodles according to package directions.
-Drain and set aside.
+Drain when done.

-- Meanwhile, melt butter in large dutch oven on stovetop.
+- Meanwhile, melt the butter in a large dutch oven on stove over medium heat.
 Saute onions until softened, 5-10 minutes.
 Add garlic and cabbage.
 Saute for another 5-10 minutes.
 I like my cabbage with a bit of a crunch.
 If you want it softer, cook it longer.
+Add salt if needed.

-- Once the noodles and cabbage mixture are ready, add the noodles to the dutch oven.
+- Once the noodles and cabbage mixture are ready, add the noodles to the cabbage.
 Stir to combine then add black pepper on top.